 Google also gives us page experience best practices such as:

-As you and/or your web developer begins implementing page experience fixes, Google suggests using their “Start Tracking” button, which will launch a 28-day monitoring session.
+As you and/or your web developer begin implementing page experience fixes, Google suggests using their “Start Tracking” button, which will launch a 28-day monitoring session.
 Why 28 days?
 Google says that if no instances of the issue reoccur within that 28-day window, you can consider the issue fixed!

 The enhanced page experience ranking factor is another step in the direction of blending SEO and UX.
 As time goes on, it seems more and more like doing what’s best for humans is also what’s best for Google.

-Here’s to creating the best possible experience for our visitors, and being rewarded for it!
+Here’s to creating the best possible experience for our visitors and being rewarded for it!